 - If you can find good quality French ham, by all means use it instead of the bacon.
 Probably about 4 slices will do.

-What to serve with creamy baked pasta
+What to serve with creamy pasta with bacon

 - A Fennel Apple Salad would be the perfect winter vibe and provide some great crunch for a contrasting texture.